BurtHarris/purple/web/README.md

-Preset preview (Vite)
+Palette preview (Vite)

-This folder contains a simple preview page for Fluent presets.
+This folder contains a simple preview page for Fluent palettes.

 Usage